Why is My Check Engine Light On?

 What does it mean when the check engine light stays on?

-How to Reset Check Engine Light Yourself
+How to Reset the Check Engine Light Yourself

-- Plugin your OBD-II scanner.
+- Plug in your OBD-II scanner.

-You may be tempted to erase these codes, but clearing present codes without fixing the car is not a solution.
-The codes will return either as soon as you start the engine or take up to two days, but they will eventually return if your car problem isn’t fixed.
+Preset codes mean that the problem is current and needs to be addressed.
+You may be tempted to erase these codes, but clearing present codes without fixing the car is not an actual solution.
+The codes will return either as soon as you start the engine or a few days later; they will eventually return if the problem isn’t fixed.

 What is the best tool to reset the check engine light?